paguerre3/wflux/README.md

 - <b>`Compensating transactions`</b> are a technique used to handle failures in distributed systems where traditional ACID (Atomicity, Consistency, Isolation, Durability) transactions aren't feasible due to the system's distributed nature.
 In such cases, a series of operations across multiple services might be needed to achieve a business goal.
 <b>If one of these operations fails after others have been completed, a compensating transaction is used to undo the work done by previous operations</b>, instead of Rolling back everything,
-i.e. if a failure occurs during a multi-step operation, instead of rolling back all previous operations as in a traditional transaction, <b>compensating transactions perform the reverse of the previous operations to "undo" their effects</b>.
+i.e. if a failure occurs during a multiple-step operation, instead of rolling back all previous operations as in a traditional transaction, <b>compensating transactions perform the reverse of the previous operations to "undo" their effects</b>.
 Compensating transactions are often implemented as part of the <b>Saga pattern</b>, where each step in a distributed transaction has a corresponding compensating transaction that can be invoked to revert the changes made if something goes wrong.
 E.g. imagine an e-commerce application where a customer places an order, the payment is processed, and the inventory is updated. *If the payment is successful but updating the inventory fails, a compensating transaction would be to refund the payment and cancel the order*.
 Often used in the context of long-running processes and distributed transactions.